cezaraugusto/cezaraugusto.com/src/posts/the-years-at-brave.md

 ## 2020

 The year started with me finally managing to work on my dream issue, [a long-needed refactor of new tab page's top sites](https://github.com/brave/brave-core/pull/4325), along with some other features and bugs.
-This task was my short movie version of [_The Last Dance_](https://en.wikipedia.org/wiki/The_Last_Dance_(2020_TV_series)).
+This task was my short movie version of [_The Last Dance_](<https://en.wikipedia.org/wiki/The_Last_Dance_(2020_TV_series)>).
 Me and Brave shaked hands formally for the last time a few months after this change landed.

 At Brave, I got to know a lot of talented people, helped shape the desktop software as it is known today, spoke the good news about the company for a large audience, mentored peers, interviewed people, managed people, had fun.

-{% FluidText { min: '57px', scaler: '17vw', max: '141px',
-  text: 'I HAD A LOT'
-} %}
-{% FluidText { min: '68px', scaler: '28vw', max: '236px',
-  text: 'OF FUN'
-} %}

 Saying goodbye is never easy, but as I finish this blog post, I'm thankful to say that the only memories I have at my time on Brave are happy.